Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 • Intelligence is no longer separate from execution.
 Workflows evaluate options and act instantly based on embedded rules and data signals.

-• Example: In banking, loan approval workflows adapt dynamically to risk signals and historical customer behavior, ensuring rapid decisions while maintaining compliance.
+• Example: In banking, loan approval workflows through intelligent decisioning platforms adapt dynamically to risk signals.

 3. Continuous Optimization